Strydir/WordMaker/README.md

 Use this to create labels or other 3d text in VR.

-To install, just unzip to your directory of choice and run the exe.
+To install, it unzips into a directory called WordMaker: just unzip to your directory or drive of choice and run the exe.
 I recommend making a shortcut to the exe on your desktop.
 The first time that you run it, you will need to write the Letter Objects to the VRToolbox Props directory.
-At this moment, you will need to go to the color/font page to set them, but the next version will have prompts.
- This may change as the devs add a real alphabet.
+It should detect that you don't have the fonts installed and offer to copy them for you.

 You can add your text to the current Session.room if VRToolbox is NOT running, or write to a room that I call 'Words.Room' if it is.
 You can add as much as you'd like, but each time that you press the 'Write' button, it starts your text at the beginning coordinates.
-You will need to drag the strings off of each other in VR*.
+You will need to drag the strings off of each other in VR.

 To see your Words: